astravant/digital-garden-jekyll/_notes/daily-notes.md

 # March 26, 2021

 - Focus on talent density, lead by inspiration not fear.
 - When you feel like you are ahead, push harder - never celebrate early.
+> After a victory, sharpen your sword.

 # March 25, 2021